 A heavier-than-normal menstrual period or bleeding between periods

 Bloody diarrhea or bleeding hemorrhoids

 Dark-colored urine or black stools

 Red or black-and-blue marks on the skin that get larger

 Trouble swallowing or breathing

-Before starting an anticoagulant, be sure your doctor knows if you have any of these conditions:
+Before starting a blood thinner, tell your healthcare provider if you have any of these conditions: